 Preserving and enhancing the direct relationship between employees and employers ensures the best environment for the achievement of individual and company goals.
 The Chamber believes that unions can unnecessarily interfere with and erode established successful employee-manager relationships.
-Our number one priority is maintaining our status as one of the least unionized states in the union.
+Our number one priority is maintaining our status the least unionized state in the nation.
 As such, we echo the U.S. Chamber’s priorities in fighting Labor Unions.

 - We are fighting back against the NLRB's "Ambush Election" Rule, which significantly shortens the time between a union filing a request for an election and the date the election is actually held.
 Accelerating the union election process deprives employers of their right to communicate with their employees the impacts of unionizing.

 - We oppose any move on the state or local level to change our minimum wage laws.
 Economic studies have shown that mandatory wage hikes could price workers out of jobs.

 - We oppose the NLRB's efforts to overturn its long-standing "joint employer" standard.
 The move would needlessly upend existing law and undermine a clear-cut standard that has increased businesses' flexibility and competitiveness and created employment opportunities for millions of Americans for 30 years.

 - We support restoring the definition of a full-time work week to 40 hours, which has been the bedrock of the American workforce for more than 50 years.
 The Affordable Care Act redefined the full-time work week to 30-hours so that employers would be forced to offer health care coverage to more workers.
 But the change in law is actually harming employees because businesses have little choice but to reduce hours or stop hiring to mitigate costs.